reactive/data-client/docs/guides/endpoints.md

 ## Overriding endpoints

-By default the listRequest() assumes an array of entities returned while singleRequest() assumes just the entity returned.
+By default the listShape() assumes an array of entities returned while detailShape() assumes just the entity returned.

 ### Default schema